Alert

 • If the worker refuses to participate in suitable modified work, find out why and decide whether they have a valid reason for refusing.
 Listen to their concerns and work to resolve them.
 If it is reasonable for the worker to accept the offer, explain why the modified work is suitable and discuss their duty to cooperate.
 Explain their compensation benefitsPolicy 04-05, Part II, Application 4, Question #6 [PDF, 0.24MB]. will be adjusted as if the modified work had been accepted.
 If they do not agree the modified work is suitable, inform them of the Request for Review process.

 • If suitable modified work is not available or the worker is not fit to perform the modified work currently, send the appropriate letter.
 Continue to negotiate modified work as the worker recovers (see Step 2) until all efforts have been exhausted.
-Consider providing re-employment services when the employer is unable to offer temporary modified work or permanent accommodation and the worker continues to experience work restrictions, and is job ready or will be job ready in eight to ten weeks.
+Consider providing re-employment services when the employer is unable to offer temporary modified work or permanent accommodation and the worker continues to experience work restrictions and is job ready or will be job ready in eight to ten weeks.

 If the employer is not cooperating or is claiming undue hardship, refer to the appropriate procedure.